aleen42/gitbook-comments/README.md

 	* 1.3.8 compatible autocomplete for GitHub
 	* 1.3.9 feature autocomplete for GitHub
 	* 1.4.2 deprecated token access way for GitHub
+	* 1.4.3 keep token in url queries for GitLab

 ### Q&A